Sacredfuel/dotfiles/Arch/Installation.md

 ### Mounting Drives

-Now that the drives are formatted, we can mount them to their respective partitions.
+Now that the drives are formatted, we can mount them onto their respective partitions.

 ```bash
 mount /dev/<root> /mnt